isomerpages/moe-concordpri/_for-parents/Our Service Providers.md

 </tr>
 </tbody>
 </table>
-</p><p><strong>HPB Instructions to parents/students:</strong>
+</p><p><strong>Instructions to parents &amp; students from Health Promotion Board (HPB):</strong>
 <br>1.
-Call/WhatsApp the clinic for an appointment
+WhatsApp/call the clinic for an appointment
 <br>2.
 Child to be in school attire
 <br>3.
-Stay within the clinic vicinity
+To stay within the clinic vicinity
 <br>4.
-Leave the school upon completion of treatment
+Leave the school premises upon completion of treatment
 <br>5.
-Due to limited availability, appointments may be scheduled for afternoons or school holidays.
+Due to limited availability, appointments may be scheduled for afternoons or during school holidays.
 <br>
 <br><strong></strong></p><div style="text-align: center;"><strong>
-Thank you for your kind understanding</strong></div>
+Thank you for your understanding</strong></div>
 <br>
 <br><strong><u>Child Consent Portal</u></strong>
 <p></p>